dimagi/commcare-cloud/docs/commcare-cloud/commands/gen.md

 ##### `inventory_group`

-The inventory group to run the command on.
-Use 'all' for all hosts.
+Machines to run on.
+Is anything that could be used in as a value for `hosts` in an playbook "play", e.g.
+`all` for all machines,
+`webworkers` for a single group,
+`celery:pillowtop` for multiple groups, etc.
+See the description in [this blog](http://goinbigdata.com/understanding-ansible-patterns/) for more detail in what can go here.

 ##### `module`

 The module to run

 ##### `module_args`

 The arguments to pass to the module